SanCoder-Q/flat-combine-reducers/README.md

 expect(reducer()).to.deep.equal({});
 ```

 Note.
-You can change it by specify the option `mergePrevState`.
+You can change it by specifying the option `mergePrevState`.

 ### Combines multiple reducers into one
 ```js